threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 ---
 title: Individual body therapy
 subtitle:
-description: Work directly with the body to free yourself from the old fears, pains and angers that strain your nervous system and body.</br></br> I can accompany you in English, Dutch, Spanish, and (basic) French.
-In Amsterdam, Utrecht & Brussels.
+description: Opening up the space for you to explore and process old struggles, beliefs and tensions.</br></br> I can accompany you in English, Dutch, Spanish, and (basic) French.
+In Amsterdam, Utrecht, Brussels & Gent.
 featured_image: /images/treatment2.jpg
 homepage_image: /images/treatment2.jpg
 date: 2023-11-01 00:00:00